hudahoeda/html2pdf-fastapi/README.md

 ## Security Considerations

-1. API Keys:
+1. API Key:
-   - Store API keys securely
+   - Store API key securely
-   - Rotate keys regularly
+   - Use a strong, unique API key
    - Use HTTPS in production
+   - Consider rotating keys periodically

 2. Input Validation:
    - All input is validated using Pydantic models